salihozkara/MD/Database-tables.md

 ### AbpOrganizationUnitRoles

 This table is useful for managing role-based access control at the level of organization units, allowing to assign different roles to different parts of the organization structure.
-For example, you can use the `OrganizationUnitId`, `RoleId` columns to filter the roles by organization unit id and role id respectively, so that you can easily manage and track the roles assigned to organization units in the application.
+You can use the `OrganizationUnitId`, `RoleId` columns to filter the roles by organization unit id and role id respectively, so that you can easily manage and track the roles assigned to organization units in the application.

 #### Foreign Keys